Fall 2025 Strand Course Descriptions

 English (ENGS 304)

-Professor Sean Heuston
+Professor Heuston

-This course will examine a wide range of written sources (fiction and nonfiction from the Roman Empire to the present) and films that deal with the central issue of the Wellness Strand: how to live a good life.
-We will read and discuss selections from classic works of nonfiction (including the Meditations of Marcus Aurelius, Henry David Thoreau’s Walden, and Virginia Woolf’s A Room of One’s Own,), fiction (including Ernest Hemingway’s The Old Man and the Sea and Tim O’Brien’s The Things They Carried), poetry (including poems by Robert Frost, Rudyard Kipling, Henry Wadsworth Longfellow, and William Wordsworth) and films (such as Apocalypse Now, Bigger, Stronger, Faster*, and Little Dieter Needs to Fly) alongside more recent nonfiction texts about facing and overcoming life’s manifold challenges.
-In addition to developing familiarity with our course texts, students will become familiar with related research on aspects of wellness they can apply to their own lives.
 This course will help you hone your skills as a critical viewer and reader who engages with and questions a variety of challenging texts and issues.
 In addition to the required texts listed above, we will read and view a wide range of critical essays, news articles, and online resources.
 Many of the texts will require substantial, careful reading and will give us a great deal of provocative material to discuss, so make sure to look ahead in the syllabus and budget sufficient time to read them thoroughly.
 You will apply your ideas and insights directly to your chosen area of academic interest and/or specialization by developing a semester-long research project in consultation with me.
 The course will also help you develop your skills as a writer.
 I will assign short response papers and a longer essay (the culmination of the semester project), all of which will be related to the texts or issues we read, view, and discuss in class.

-ENGS 304-03 (CRN:50935): “Overcoming Ego for Good”
+ENGS 304-02 (CRN: 50975) & ENGS 304-03 (CRN: 50715): “Overcoming Ego for Good”

-Professor E. Frances Frame
+Professor Frame

-In the first part of this course, we will build an interpretive framework from Karl Jung’s shadow self theory, connect Jung’s concept of the shadow to behaviors (punishing, placating, projecting, and denying) and emotions (fear, anger, and hatred), apply the interpretive framework to analyze works of literature and film, and evaluate victory over inflated ego as a potential key to healthy maturity, creativity, mindfulness, letting go, and reconciliation.
+In the first part of this course, we will build an interpretive framework from Karl Jung’s shadow self-theory, connect Jung’s concept of the shadow to behaviors (punishing, placating, projecting, and denying) and emotions (fear, anger, and hatred), apply the interpretive framework to analyze works of literature and film, and evaluate victory over inflated ego as a potential key to healthy maturity, creativity, mindfulness, letting go, and reconciliation.
 In the second unit of the course, we will construct an interpretive framework from Murray Bowen’s family systems theory, contrast Bowen’s relationship patterns and postures (conflict, distance, pursuit, cutoff, over-functioning/under-functioning reciprocity, triangles, and reactive repetition) with autonomy, equality, and openness as healthy alternatives for managing emotional intensity in relationships, and apply this framework to analyze works of literature and film.
 In the final phase of the course, we will identify points of intersection between Jung’s and Bowen’s theories, synthesize an integrated framework, and apply this framework to analyze a work of literature.

 History (HISS 304)

-TR 09:30-10:45, TR 08:00-09:15
+TR 8:00-9:15, TR 9:30-10:45

 Natural Science (NTSS 304)

-NTSS 304-02 (CRN:51136) & NTSS 304-03 (CRN:51137): “Human Diseases”
+NTSS 304-02 (CRN: 50835) & NTSS 304-03 (CRN: 50836): “Human Diseases”

 MWF 10:00-10:50, MWF 11:00-11:50